 If you’re a diesel nut like me, you probably know that most people will steer clear of buying a 2003 to 2007 model year Ford Superduty Diesel truck.
 The 6.0L Powerstroke is known for having major problems.
 Most of these problems originate from the factory design.
-A new EGR emissions system was introduced to meet emissions standards at the time, is a big contributor to the 6.0s frequent problems.
+The new EGR emissions system that was introduced to meet emissions standards at the time, is a big contributor to the 6.0s frequent problems.
 Head studs provide inadequate clamping force so blown head gaskets are common.
-Other 6.0L Powerstroke Problems include HPOP failure, injector stiction, FICM failure, and clogging oil coolers.
+Other 6.0L Powerstroke problems include HPOP failure, injector stiction, FICM failure, and clogging oil coolers.
 Fortunately, once these problems are addressed, the trucks are much more reliable.
 Some of these problems can be avoided.
 If you follow a strict 6.0L Powerstroke Service Schedule however, you can drastically reduce the amount of problems you experience.

 What Does “Bulletproofing” a 6.0L Powerstroke Mean?

 If you’ve ever thought about buying a 6.0L Powerstroke and you’ve made an effort to look online for available trucks, you may have noticed the term, “Bulletproofed” in the description.
 Bulletproofed 6.0L Powerstroke are trucks that have already had the significant, necessary improvements made to make the trucks more reliable.
 Bulletproof kits for a 6.0L Powerstroke cost $2,000-$5,000.
 That doesn’t include labor.
 Installing a Bulletproof kit is very labor intensive, so expect to pay a couple thousand in labor costs.